Shikaga/story/index.md

 She just stared at him, and tried to catch her breath.
 Her hands went to her waist as she undid her harness.
 She slipped it off, and tossed it off the side of building, where it promptly descended to take its next victim.

-"Time to get up Emlyn", Orin said, as she took a step forward, heading for the stairs.
+"Time to get up Emlyn", Orin said, as she took a step away from the beckoning edge.

 She swivled on the spot to look at Orin.
-"What?", she began to ask, but as she formed the words the world started list beneath her, her feet slipping as the roof started careening sideways.
+"What?", she began to ask, but as she formed the words the world started to list beneath her, her feet slipping as the roof started careening sideways.
 She crouched down, trying to keep her balance, as the roof started to pitch in the opposite direction.
 Orin simply stood there, seemingly oblivious to what was happening around him.

 "Help me!".
 Emlyn tried to scream, throwing her hand out to Orin, but her words caught in her throat and her voice was silent.
-Orin was now completely oblivious to her very existance, his complete attention fixed, a one thousand yard stare into the distance.
+Orin was now completely oblivious to her very existence, his complete attention fixed, a one thousand yard stare into the distance.

 As the roof once again rolled uncomfortably beneath her feet, Emlyn swung her head to follow Orin's eyes gazing into the great beyond.

-The horizon burned, a choking fire engulfing the land, the smoke billowing up in a black curtain of dispair.
-She could feel the embers on her face, and she smelt her hair begin to singe in the billowing heat.
+The horizon burned, a choking fire engulfing the land, the smoke billowing up in a black curtain of despair.
+The inferno raced towards her, growing larger and larger, until it took up whole horizon, towering far above her, though it was still many leagues away.

+She stood, transfixed by the hypnotic flames.
+She wanted to run, to flee the oncoming destruction, but the ground continued to roll beneath her feet.
+Besides, she doubted she could order them to move anyway.

+The fire continued to approach, the noise thunderous crackling of the flames rising to a deafening pitch, as she continued to stare, though the brightness of the conflagration was starting to hurt her eyes, as her tears started to run down her cheeks.

+Her brain screamed at her to run, to hide, to do anything but she was fully transfixed in paralytic horror now.
+And all the while Orin just stood on the edge of the wall and watched it approach, with a passive smile on his face.

+She could feel the embers on her face now, she smelt her hair begin to singe in the billowing heat as even her tears were seared in the intolerable heat.

+The fire finally engulfed them entirely.
+Her entire body was swallowed in flames, the heat drawing screams from her lips as her entire body was consumed by them.

+Now that she was in the conflagration itself she could finally hear clearly.
 The screams of thousands rose up above the crackling furnace, as soldier's warcrys mixed with their screams, resounded through the air as they struck at each other brutally.

-"It's time to wake up", Orin repeated, his dead eyes surveying the horror with calm acceptance.
+"It's time to wake up", Orin repeated, his dead eyes surveying the horror with calm acceptance, his body someone impervious to the flames that took all else in it's path.

 Emlyn tried to move, to scream, to strike out at the pain and suffering that was engulfing her.
 The heat rose, and she tried to shield her face, and she felt her tears hiss as they evaporated off her face in the searing heat.
 The fire had risen to a deafening roar, and the smoke stung her eyes, blinding her.